marcellourbani/sapdumpmcp/README.md

 you can test the server by connecting to the [mcp inspector](http://127.0.0.1:6274) and select transport type **Streamable HTTP** and URL **[http://localhost:3000/mcp](http://localhost:3000/mcp)**

-Will only work if your .env file points to a valid server
+Will only work if your .env file points to a valid server, as the inspector doesn't support headers based connections

 ## Vscode/Github copilot